philsegeler/OxygenEngine2/README.md

 In order for the objects to be exported and then displayed correctly in the engine:

 - Each object that should be visible MUST have a material.
+'Use Nodes' must be on (the default).
 - The camera should preferably be named "Camera".
 This way upon import in ```oe_main_test.cpp``` and the ```builddir/OE_Test``` executable, it is possible to move around the camera using WASD +Q/E and mouse movement with spacebar to freely take a look around the scene.

 ## State of the project